House of 1000 Corpses: Release

 Zombie later made a deal with MGM to release the film, with MGM slating an October 2002 release for the film.
-Despite this, MGM later refused to release the film following a controversial remark from Zombie claiming that the company had no morals for releasing the film.
+MGM later refused to release the film following a controversial remark from Zombie claiming that the company had no morals for releasing the film.
 Zombie later announced plans to release the film himself, without the backing of a production company.
 Despite this, Zombie eventually caught the eye of Lions Gate Entertainment, the final studio to sign on for the project.
 Lions Gate, attempting to venture into new types of films, hoped releasing a horror film would provide more opportunities.
 The film was cut and edited in an attempt to achieve an R-rating, with Zombie claiming that most of the cut footage featured Sherri Moon Zombie's character.

 The first public screening of the film occurred in Argentina on March 13, 2003.
-House of 1000 Corpses received its theatrical release on April 11, 2003.
+The version screened at the Mar del Plata International Film Festival was 105 minutes long.
+House of 1000 Corpses then received its theatrical release on April 11, 2003.
 The film made its debut in the United Kingdom at Fright Fest, and was the fastest selling event of the night.
 House of 1000 Corpses grossed $3,460,666 on a limited opening weekend, while boasting $2,522,026 on its official opening.
 The film opened in second at the box office, behind the comedy film Anger Management (2003).
 It went on to gross $12,634,962 in the United States alone, with an additional $4,194,583 accumulated worldwide.
 The film's reported gross is $16,829,545.
 According to Zombie, Lions Gate Entertainment made back their investment on the film on the first day, and shortly afterwards approached Zombie about a sequel to the film.
 Having already begun developing ideas for a sequel, Zombie quickly began work on a follow-up.